-- Our business adviser will contact the business in order to set a time for the consultation.
+- When you have applied for an authorisation, Customs will contact you to set a time for the consultation.

 Test the software and the connectionsTulli.fi

-- Test the functionality of the software and data communication links with Customs.
+- Test the functionality of the data communication links and the software with Customs.

 - The instructions for testing are available on this website.

-After receiving the authorisation for message exchange, your company can lodge the declarations electronicallyTulli.fi
+After receiving the authorisation for message exchange, you can send the declarations you have tested to Customs via message exchangeTulli.fi

-- On this website, you can find the contact details for message exchange for businesses.
+- When you start submitting declarations via message exchange, you can contact Customs.
+On our website, you can find the contact details for message exchange for businesses..

 - You can subscribe to notices about service downtime, and thus be informed more quickly about disruptions in the message exchange.